A 5-Step Guide to Sustainable Business Travel

 Reduce emissions without grounding your employees.

-Taking a fresh look at your company’s business travel policies and tools is a great place to start.
+Taking a fresh look at your company’s travel data, policies, and tools is a great place to start.
 The good news is you won’t have to ground your employees.
-Instead, you can pull from tools you already have while introducing work-from-anywhere capability, redefining what “essential” travel means, promoting low-emissions transportation options, and working with partners outside your organization.
-You’ll also need to account for your business travel carbon emissions if you hope to reduce them.
+Instead, you can pull from tools around you, such as redefining what “purposeful” travel means, promoting and enabling low-emissions transportation options, and working with partners outside of your organization.
+But first, you’ll need to account for the carbon you’re currently emitting from business travel.

-In this guide, we’ll show you how you can balance your need for business travel with your sustainability commitments and share how to get started on tracking and reducing your entire carbon footprint.
+In this guide, we’ll show you how you can balance your need for business travel with your ESG commitments and how to get started tracking and reducing your entire carbon footprint.

 Step 1: Think digital first.

-The key to success in this work-from-anywhere landscape is a digital HQ.
-On one secure platform, you can give employees the resources and tools they need to stay productive.
-In this new model, organizations facilitate hybrid work and enable virtual collaboration between internal and external teams.
+By embracing a digital HQ, you can give employees the resources and tools they need to stay productive.
+In this digital-first model, organizations facilitate hybrid work and enable virtual collaboration between internal and external teams.
 A single digital collaboration tool that provides easy access to documents, data, and group conversations across your company’s entire ecosystem improves productivity and, in the vast majority of cases, eliminates the need to gather in person.

 The concept of a digital HQ works best when talking about business travel for the purpose of collaboration.
 It requires the right technology to be successful, but even that has its limits.
 If you’re trying to help teams bond, build relationships with clients, attend a large conference, or physically set up a space, travel may still be necessary, and that’s okay.
-Having a digital HQ allows us to rethink and redefine essential travel without eliminating it altogether.
+Having a digital HQ allows us to rethink and redefine purposeful travel but not eliminate it altogether.

 Sustainability Efforts Organizations Are Making to Reduce Their Environmental Impact